lbl-neutrino/larpixSlowControls/README.md

 Continue monitoring until the temperature in the cryostat has reached a safe level to open the lid (we suggest T > 273K).

 You must be on the cryo-control raspberry pi (instructions above) to stop the monitoring session.
-Get on the accessable screen running the monitoring code:

-	screen -xS larpix-control

 Type the follwoing into the terminal window: